zqy233/create-vue/README.md

 # create-evite

-means electron-vite and easy to use
+means electron+vite and easy to use

 a folk version of [create-vue](https://github.com/vuejs/create-vue), which is a scaffolding tool for [electron-vite-template](https://github.com/umbrella22/electron-vite-template).